-Need a Psychiatric Assessment by a Northern Cape Psychiatrist?
+Need a Psychiatric Diagnosis by a Northern Cape Psychiatrist?

 It is important for you to understand that as a whole, psychiatry in Northern Cape consists not of methods of healing people, but of medical practices that no decent professional in medicine would ever call a treatment.
 As author Edward Shorter stated in A History of Psychiatry, psychiatrists have had "a rather poor reputation among their medical colleagues as the dull and the second rate."
 Despite massive funding increases for mental health in Northern Cape, psychiatrists have failed to define, let alone cure, the causes of psychiatric health problems.